 The 1x system comprises three elements.
 Those X-Sync single chainrings are available in a range from 38 to 54 teeth; wide-range 11-speed cassettes are available in 11-36, 11-32, and 11-30, plus the whopping 10-42 introduced for the original mountain bike 1x, which needs a special XD freehub body.
 Finally, there's the clutch mechanism rear derailleur which prevents chain slap.

 A 1x transmission can offer a very wide range of gears.
 A 46-tooth chainring with the 10-42 cassette gives a slightly wider gear range than a 50/34-tooth compact double with an 11-25 cassette.

 We’ve used Force 1 and we did notice the fairly sizeable jumps in gear ratio size across the wide-range cassette.
 You sometimes find your legs spinning far quicker than you’d expected, or far slower, but you soon adapt.
 Although it’s not the best option for everyone, we’d say that 1x certainly has a place.

 SRAM Force 1 is available with both hydraulic and mechanical brakes.

-Like Force, Rival is available in a 1x configuration with just a single chainring and a wide-ranging cassette.
+Like mechanical Force, Rival is still available in a 1x configuration with just a single chainring and a wide-ranging cassette.
 It has no direct rival from Shimano or Campagnolo.

 The most important part of the groupset is the Rival 1 X-Horizon rear derailleur.
 Inside its bulky exterior is a clutch mechanism that prevents unwanted chain movement.
 It eliminates chain slap when you’re riding over bumpy terrain.